Estimating Random-Walk Probabilities in Directed Graphs: Introduction

 \begin{result}[Informal] In the adjacency-list model with all the above graph access queries (and more), the expected computational complexity of estimating $\vpi(s,t)$ for arbitrary nodes $s$ and $t$ is $\Omega\p{\min\curly{m, 1/\delta}}$. \end{result}

-Our second result is a tight lower bound for the single-pair problem in the average case when $\InOrd$ and $\Adj$ are not simultaneously available, as detailed in~\Cref{result:ac-sp-lowerbound-basicqueries}.
+Our third result is a tight lower bound for the single-pair problem in the average case when $\InOrd$ and $\Adj$ are not simultaneously available, as detailed in~\Cref{result:ac-sp-lowerbound-basicqueries}.
 The formal statement is given in~\Cref{sp-ac-j-s-xor-a}.
+This result shows that, in the absence of $\InOrd$ or $\Adj$, the aforementioned average-case upper bound of $\tilde{O}(\min\{m, (d/\delta)^{1/2}, \plainfrac{1}{\delta}\})$ is tight for all graph parameters $n$ and $m$, and for all values of $\delta \in (0, 1)$.